 What does attribution mean?
 It means to impute one’s act upon another.
 It means someone’s act is superimposed over another so there is interactive accountability one for another.
 Just as Adam’s sin brought upon humanity the rebellious spirit, sin, and death, so Jesus, the second Adam, ushered God’s Spirit of Love, true life, and immortality.
 We cannot escape this principle of imputation because it is automatic.
 We can better understand this principle through the creation of Eve, the second human.
 Eve was not separately created from the earth as Adam was.
 She was taken from Adam’s side (rib), to show humanity is indivisibly united and one, not separate.

-Hence, the act of one is always the act of the other through oneness in the original creation of Adam.
-This thought was clearly in Paul’s mind when he said, “He who Loves his wife Loves himself” (Eph.5:28).
+Hence, the act of one is always the act of the other through oneness in Adam’s primodial image as in his Creator.
+(Gen.1:26-27) This thought was clearly in Paul’s mind when he said, “He who Loves his wife Loves himself” (Eph.5:28).
 It is about the oneness of human personhood that’s united by Love.
 (Mar.12:29; Deut.6:4) This is based upon the Trinitarian principle of God who created humanity in His likeness indivisible from His one Triune Being.
-(Gen.1:26-27; Matt.28:18-19) Just as Eve was taken out of Adam and is part of God’s inseparable humanity, all people are descended from them and therefore live by the attributing principle showing unity and oneness through their thought, word, and deed.
+(Gen.1:26-27; Matt.28:18-19) Just as Eve was taken out of Adam and is part of God’s inseparable humanity, all people are descended from them and therefore live by the attributing principle showing unity and oneness through their thought, word, deed, and spirit.

 Therefore, through this attributing principle, which states, “For just as through the disobedience of the one man (first Adam) the many were made sinners, so also through the obedience of the one man (second Adam) the many will be made righteous” (Rom.5:19), God has imputed Christ’s victory upon us, so that His victory over Satan becomes humanity’s victory as well.
 Jesus told the disciples, “In this world you will have trouble.
 But take heart!
 I have overcome the (Satan’s) world” (John 16:33, italics mine).